saleor/saleor-docs/docs/dashboard/configuration/plugins/adyen.md

 ## Activating ApplePay

-* Follow the [Adyen docs](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay) for enabling apple pay.
+* Follow the [Adyen docs](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay) for enabling Apple Pay.
-    * For enabling apple pay on `web` channel follow all steps as described [here](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#process-overview).
+    * For enabling Apple Pay on the `web` channel follow all steps as described [here](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#process-overview).
-    * For enabling apple pay only for the `iOS` app, follow steps described as required for the app [here](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#process-overview).
+    * For enabling Apple Pay only for the `iOS` app, follow steps described as required for the app [here](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#process-overview).
 * In section [register merchant domain](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#register-merchant-domain), for registration and verification, the domain uses your storefront domain.
 * Upload the [converted .pem certificate](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay#create-merchant-identity-certificate)  to the `Apple Pay certificate` field on the Saleor side.